-Wonder Foundation has been working with young people on this very issue, and we are thrilled to announce the final conference of out Knowing Me, Knowing You programme on Friday the 16th February 2018!
-Young people who have been through this journey with us will now be presenting their ideas for policies to make a difference in the lives of migrants.
+Wonder Foundation has been working with young people on this very issue, and we are thrilled to announce the final conference of our Knowing Me, Knowing You programme on Friday the 16th February 2018!
+Young people who have been through this journey with us will now be presenting their ideas for policies to make a difference to the lives of migrants.

 Jamiesha Majevadia, FRSA - British Academy Policy Team

 Jamiesha led on the British Academy’s migrant integration reports, "If you could do one thing", which were launched in Parliament in 2017 with the Minister for Integration, Lord Bourne of Aberystwyth.
 The reports explore the impact of local actions in improving social integration.
 The British Academy is the national academy for the humanities and social sciences.

 Dr Jennifer Sheehy Skeffington, FRSA - Social Psychology/ London School of Economics

 Jennifer has attended Wonder’s previous workshops and provided expert advice on intergroup dynamics and hostilities – simply put, she explains how we have loyalties to some things (schools, sports teams, bands, countries etc) and stigmatise those from outside.

 Richard Bell - Head of Public Affairs, Policy and Research at The Challenge